AcademySoftwareFoundation/tac/process/working_groups/README.md

 ## Forming a working group

-Parties interested in forming a working group should use the [charter template][] to define a charter to be proposed to the TAC.
-Once the working group charter is agreed upon, and a [TAC member][] is identified as a sponsor, it should be shared with the [TAC email list][] to be added to the agenda for the next TAC meeting for review and approval.
+Parties interested in forming a working group should [submit the charter to the TAC][wg proposal form] and then it will be added to the agenda for the next TAC meeting for review and approval.
 A working group will not be designated and recognized as an official Academy Software Foundation Working Group until the TAC approves the charter.

 ## Working Group activities and collaboration